tullandtoys/rogalang/docs.md

 A: "Herliga" means "glorious/magnificent" and "London" is...
 London!
 So "Glorious London!"

 **Q: Why "æ" for assignment?**
-A: It's the Norwegian letter æ, which is part of the Norwegian alphabet.
-Keeps things culturally authentic!
+A: It's the Norwegian letter æ, which is how some Rogalendinger say "is".
+We love rogalending!

 ---